 A Vision for Inclusion: An LGBT Broadband Future

 Given the many societal and political challenges encountered by LGBT individuals on a daily basis, Internet and broadband technologies play a critical role for the LGBT community in all aspects of life.
 The LGBT Technology Partnership & Institute’s newest research project, a Vision for Inclusion: An LGBT Broadband Future

-Link Roundup for Week Ending March 27, 2015
+Link Roundup for Week Ending August 28, 2015

 The Obama administration hosted its second White House LGBTQ Tech & Innovation Summit bringing together over 170 LGBT members of the tech community including our

 Don’t Think the Ashley Madison Hack Affects the Gay Community?
 Think Again!